 Crisp & Green has developed a “Home program”, a meal kit delivery and pick up service.
 Ingredients can be assembled at home, or refrigerated and enjoyed throughout the week.

-Canlis in Seattle has reinvented its business structure and narrowed down their menu, depending on the time of a day.
-At mornings — bagels and breakfast sandwiches, at evenings — burgers, salads, and ice-cream.
+Canlis in Seattle has reinvented its business structure and narrowed down its menu, depending on the time of the day.
+In mornings — bagels and breakfast sandwiches, at evenings — burgers, salads, and ice-cream.
 All orders are available via a drive-through operation.
 And it definitely pays off — they’ve sold out of nearly 500 bagels in 90 minutes.

 As people get more used to takeout and delivery options, it will continue to be a big part of the business after the shutdown is lifted.